Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 How quickly and how much the price of an asset changes.
 Calculated in terms of standard deviations in the annual return of an asset over a set period of time.

-Used to store cryptocurrencies.
-Different types include: Cold wallets, hot wallets, hardware wallets, and paper wallets
+Used to send and receive cryptocurrencies.
+Different types include software wallets, hardware wallets, and paper wallets.

 The initial iteration of the web, when data was primarily read-only pages connected with hyperlinks.
 Also known as "read-only" web.